 Why “just coding” seems like the best job possible?
 Because it is a really satisfying thing to do.

-Writing e-mails, drawing diagrams, sitting on meetings, configuring a firewall for the build server – something opposite, especially if you know how to code and felt it.
+Writing e-mails, drawing diagrams, sitting on meetings, configuring a firewall for the build server – something opposite.

 You can read more about those concepts on: